mnieber/dodo-commands/doc/dodo-command.rst

 The runcmd function, and --confirm and --echo flags
 ===================================================

-The :code:`DodoCommand` class adds a helper function :code:`runcmd` and two additional flags to each command:
+The :code:`DodoCommand` class adds a helper function :code:`runcmd` and two additional flags:

 #. the ``runcmd`` function takes a list of arguments and runs them on the command line.
 Moreover, it adds all variables in ``${/ENVIRONMENT/variable_map}`` to the system environment (for the duration of running the command).